 Substitutionary Atonement – Jesus took our place on the cross.
 Sin requires punishment or sacrifice.
 Jesus chose to receive the punishment that should have been handed down to us.
 In so doing, he satisfied the justice of God.
 We are the beneficiaries with nothing to do but to receive and respond to God’s grace.

 Perhaps you can see how each of the theories of atonement can be used with the Canyon and the Cross.
 Victor: Jesus crossed the divide we could not cross.
-Examplar: Jesus left heaven to come to us—and now sends us in the same way.
+Examplar: Jesus left heaven to come to us—and now invites us into a new life, one that emulates his example.
 Substitute: Jesus took our place on the cross so that sin would no longer keep us separated from God.

 This Gift of God is Received By Faith.

 The scriptures teach that we cannot earn our way to God.
-Another way of thinking about that would be thinking we could cross the canyon created by our sin on our own.
+We cannot cross the canyon created by our sin.
 So what are to do?
 Believe what the Bible says about this.
-Let us place our faith in Jesus, trust in the grace of God, and live our lives in response to his love.
-If we do so, we’ll find ourselves swept into God’s amazing story!
+Let us place our faith in Jesus the Victor who is greater than our sin.
+Let us believe that Jesus took our place and that we are no longer condemned.
+Let us follow Jesus who has shown us grace and live our lives in response to his love.
+If we do so, we’ll find ourselves swept into God’s amazing story know Jesus Christ as Savior and Lord!

 Questions for Reflection:

-1) How would you use this tool with a disciple?
+1) How would you use this tool with someone who is already a disciple?

 2) If you were sharing this with someone for the first time, what are some of the questions people might raise?